tytydraco/basil/README.md

 ## Usage

 Once configured, you can start a build via: `dart run basil:main`.
 This will process all the build steps in descending order.

+A specific configuration file can be specified using the `--config` or `-c` option.
+For
+example: `dart run basil:main -c custom.yaml`.

 Build steps can also be specified individually: `dart run basil:main [type...]`.
-For example:
+For
-`dart run basil:main build cleanup` will execute exclusively the `build` step and the `cleanup` step.
+example: `dart run basil:main build cleanup` will execute exclusively the `build` step and the `cleanup` step.